Skinningrove: Landmarks

 The Land of Iron (formerly the Cleveland Ironstone Mining Museum and the Tom Leonard Mining Museum) displays the village's mining heritage.
-It provides an underground experience and an insight into how 6.2 million tons of ironstone was extracted from Skinningrove mines.
+Built on the site of the area's first ironstone mine, it provides an underground experience and an insight into how 6.2 million tons of ironstone was extracted from Skinningrove mines.

 The village has a large natural sandy beach used for recreational fishing and a beck, which occasionally floods, notably in 2000.

 The Methodist chapel closed in 2024, due to lack of numbers.
-It has been converted into two houses.
+It has now been converted into two houses.
 The pipe organ from the chapel, which dates from 1910, was sold to a local museum.

 The Cleveland Way National Trail passes through the village.

 Culture and events

 From 1982 to 2019, Skinningrove hosted a bonfire and fireworks display, which attracted hundreds of people from around North Yorkshire.
 Each year, the bonfire was based on a different theme.
 The bonfire was discontinued from 2023, due to safety concerns and local infrastructure being unable to cope with the large crowds.

-The Cleveland Way runs through the village.

 Photographer Chris Killip created an unpublished photo series about the town's residents in the early 1980s, about which the American filmmaker Michael Almereyda produced a short film.
 The film won Best Non-Fiction Short at the 2012 Sundance Film Festival.